 - Hanging on to every item of clothing and footwear can increase the cost of storage whether you need to rent off-site storage or build more closets or cabinets to hold everything.

-So, how can this annual process be simpler and result in spending less time, effort and money on clothing?
+So, how can the annual process of changing out seasonal clothing be simpler?
+And can it result in spending less time, effort and money on clothing?
 Perhaps with a capsule wardrobe.

 The idea behind capsule wardrobes is to reduce your current clothing to a small collection of useful items that you love and can easily wear from one season into the next or change with each season by adding or taking away a jacket for example.
-Maybe you’ve already started a closet declutter.
+Maybe you’ve already started decluttering your closet.
 Keep going!
 For motivation, check out The Big Downsize video on dealing with letting go of your professional wardrobe once you are retired.